LuNeder/luana.dev.br/_posts/2023-10-01-uutils-rules.md

 Ready?
 Buckle up!

 Note that this section is not intended to be blindly copy and pasted (never copy and paste random commands from the internet), since different distros will expect coreutils to be in different bin folders, shell completions and manpages to be installed on different places and have different package managers with different ways to do the stuff we'll have to do.
-It should be easy to adapt this to your own distrfo, but make sure to try it out on a virtual machine first to make sure it won't break anything on your distro.
+It should be easy to adapt this to your own distro, but make sure to try it out on a virtual machine first to make sure it won't break anything you use.
+Remember that this has the potential to break your system and that you may follow these steps at your own risk!

 First we need to clone [uutil's GitHub repository](https://github.com/uutils/coreutils/), making sure all tests on GitHub are passing.
 You may want to get the source from the [latest release](https://github.com/uutils/coreutils/releases/latest) instead in case the tests are not passing or if you want a safer alternative to the latest commits.